 For the Tofu:

-• 1 portion of the Poke sauce (if you want to marinate it)
+- 1 batch Poke sauce (see recipes; optional if you want to marinate it)

 For the Batter: